microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 `@react-native-windows/codegen` only supports reading turbo modules in Flow today.

+[react-native-tscodegen](https://github.com/microsoft/react-native-tscodegen/tree/master/packages/RN-TSCodegen) has a TypeScript front-end that works with `react-native-windows-codegen`.
+The `RN-TSCodegen-Types` package is experimental, which provides useful TypeScript to assist the codegen like `Int32` and `ReactNull`.
+But there is no such constraint that these types must be imported from `RN-TSCodegen-Types`, if any technical issue prevent you from using `RN-TSCodegen-Types`, you could copy them in your own file and import them to your turbo module (these types cannot be defined in the same file where the turbo module is defined).

 `react-native-windows-codegen --file <FILE> --files <FILES> --namespace <NAMESPACE> --libraryName <LIBRARY>`

 - `file`: An input file.